vatsa709/vuln-pipeline/README.md

 4. Push to the branch (`git push origin feature/MyFeature`).
 5. Open a Pull Request.

-Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) and ensure all new features include documentation.

 ## 📜 License

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.